Lama-West/Ontology-based-decoding_EKAW2024/README.md

 ## Prompt formats
 All prompt formats are given in the file `src/prompts.py`.

-### Extraction
-For example, the prompt used to extract all procedures from a clinical note is given by :
+For example, the prompt used to extract information from a clinical note according to a given concept is given by :
 ```
 """Here is a clinical note about a patient :
 -------------------
 {clinical_note}
 -------------------
-In a short sentence, summarize everything related to the "Procedure" concept mentioned the clinical note. \n\n If the concept is not mentioned in the note, respond with 'N/A'.
+In a short sentence, summarize everything related to the "{concept}" concept mentioned the clinical note. {procedures}. \n\n If the concept is not mentioned in the note, respond with 'N/A'.
 """

 ```